PhD in Electrical Engineering,

 Blog

-I'm Akshay Agrawal, a researcher and engineer interested in optimization and machine learning.
-I have a PhD from Stanford University, where I was advised by Stephen Boyd, as well as a BS and MS in computer science from Stanford.
+I'm both a researcher, focusing on machine learning and optimization, and an engineer, having contributed to several open source projects (including TensorFlow, when I worked at Google).
+I have a PhD from Stanford University, where I was advised by Stephen Boyd (as well as a BS and MS in computer science from Stanford).

 I enjoy speaking with people working on real problems.
 If you'd like to chat, don't hesitate to reach out over email.